-Use of two hands (except in snaffle bit or hackamore classes designated for two hands) or changing hands on reins except for junior horses shown with hackamore or snaffle bit, only one hand may be used on the reins, except that it is permissible to change hands to work an obstacle as outlined in WESTERN EQUIPMENT, or to straighten reins when stopped.

-Use of romal other than as outlined in WESTERN EQUIPMENT

-Performing the obstacle incorrectly or other than in specified order

-No attempt to perform an obstacle

-Equipment failure that delays completion of pattern

-Excessively or repeatedly touching the horse on the neck to lower the head entering

-Exiting an obstacle from the incorrect side or direction

-Working obstacle the incorrect direction; including overturns of more than 1/4 turn

-Riding outside designated boundary marker of the arena or course area

-Third cumulative refusal, balk, or evading an obstacle by shying or backing Failure to ever demonstrate correct lead and/or gait as designated Failure to follow the correct line of travel between obstacles Excessive schooling, pulling, turning, stepping or backing anywhere on course Failure to open and shut the gate or failure to complete the gate
+Use of two hands or changing hands on reins is not allowed unless a change of hands is needed for an obstacle or to adjust/straighten reins when stopped.
+The only exception is for riders of junior horses shown in a hackamore or snaffle bit that require two hands on the reins.
+Use of romal other than as outlined in Stock Seat Division-Western Pleasure section Performing the obstacle incorrectly or other than in specified order No attempt to perform an obstacle Equipment failure that delays completion of pattern Excessively or repeatedly touching the horse on the neck to lower the head entering Exiting an obstacle from the incorrect side or direction Working obstacle the incorrect direction; including overturns of more than 1/4 turn Riding outside designated boundary marker of the arena or course area Third cumulative refusal, balk, or evading an obstacle by shying or backing Failure to ever demonstrate correct lead and/or gait as designated Failure to follow the correct line of travel between obstacles Excessive schooling, pulling, turning, stepping or backing anywhere on course Failure to open and shut the gate or failure to complete the gate